travis-ci/docs-travis-ci-com/user/languages/ruby.md

 If you find your builds are failing due to “bundler not installed” errors, try one of the following solutions:

-* If you’re using Ruby 2.3 or higher, and you wish to upgrade to Bundler 2.0, use the following in your `.travis.yml` to update RubyGems:
+* If you’re using Ruby 2.3 or higher, and you wish to upgrade to Bundler 2.0, use the following in your `.travis.yml`:

     ```yaml
     before_install:
-      - gem update --system
       - gem install bundler
     ```
     {: data-file=".travis.yml"}